kdridi/physics/README.md

 - step 3 : determine who is scoring
 - step 4 : reset the game every 5 minutes

+# Roadmap

+- launch the game fullscreen on mobile devices
+- use cookies to save the name player
+- use google/facebook oauth identification
+- serialize the leaderboard on diskfile
+- serialize the leaderboard on cloud database

 # Compilation and launch with docker

 ```sh